tytydraco/yessleep/out/The_monsters_under_my_bed_took_my_brother_first.md

 "We'll go collect your things now kid."

-As we walked through the house and the policemen began putting things in bags, he said that it was all over
+As we walked through the house and the policemen began putting things in bags, he said that it was all over.

-It was all over.

 He talked about how the they were going to find my big brother soon.
 And we would put be in a new proper family this time.